zapier/zapier-platform-cli/README-source.md

 [insert-file:./snippets/custom-fields.js]
 ```

 Additionally, if there is a field that affects the generation of dynamic fields, you can set the `altersDynamicFields: true` property.
 This informs the Zapier UI that whenever the value of that field changes, fields need to be recomputed.
 An example could be a static dropdown of "dessert type" that will change whether the function that generates dynamic fields includes a field "with sprinkles."
+If your field affects others, this is an important property to set.

 ```js
 [insert-file:./snippets/alters-dynamic-fields.js]